Dependence on a collection of Poisson random variables: Introduction

 The description of the rest of the paper is as follows: In Section \ref{sec:model} we describe the construction of two dependent Poisson sequences in time and characterise its marginal distribution and correlation induced.
 Bayesian inference of model parameters is described in Section \ref{sec:inference}.
 Section \ref{sec:numerical} reports a numerical study of integer-valued time series of maternal mortality in Mexico.
 Section \ref{sec:extensions} presents some extensions to more general dependencies, as seasonal, periodic and spatial.
-We conclude with some remarks in Section \ref{sec:conclude}.
+We conclude with some remarks in Section \ref{sec:conclude}, where we also discuss the generalisation to negative binomial marginal distributions.